gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Noxy has strange dreams
         *   a house made of trees woven together
         *   drinking tea with the old troll she saw in the forest
-        *   looked down and realized the cloud beneath her had faded away
+        *   looks down and realizes the cloud beneath her has faded away
         *   bleary-eyed at breakfast
         *   seems everyone else is as well after the excitement of the previous two days
     *   day passes without incident
         *   a paragraph describing the chores the villagers do while waiting for the clouds to be brought in
         *   mending nets, smoking cheese and pressing vegetables for provisions
-        *   clothes, especially rain gear
-        *   eyeing the peaks as wild clouds gather
+    *   wild clouds start to gather around the distant peaks in the afternoon
+        *   Granna Fee: "They can tell the forest is upset, and it's upsetting them"
-        *   Granna Fee: "the last thing we need is a storm"
+        *   Indy: "The last thing we need is a storm"
-        *   Indy: it's the forest reminding them all that it doesn't like strangers
+        *   Fee looks at Tasteless walking past with Corporal Choegyal: "Better a storm than *him*" (loud enough to be overheard)
+        *   Tasteless smirks, then catches sight of Aft glowering and hurries to catch up with Choegyal
     *   Noxy sent to invite Bonzon, Dorbu, and Kulbinder to dinner
         *   Noxy: "the tiger too?"
-        *   discover that the villagers are all vegetarians
         *   Bonzon up and around, though obviously still weak
         *   asks Kulbinder how "that boy of yours" is doing
         *   Kulbinder: "well enough, honored"
-        *   then immediately steers conversation toward the two soldiers
+        *   Kulbinder immediately steers conversation toward the question of patrols
-        *   and raises the question of why Grappa Gas would ---
-        *   interrupted by noticing Noxy
-        *   Kulbinder doesn't change subject - just stares
-        *   Noxy goes away angry at them for thinking that, and at herself for not telling anyone
+        *   Bonzon cuts him off when he notices Noxy
+        *   invitation delivered
+            *   reveal that the villagers are all vegetarians
-    *   Indy and Noxy prep furiously for dinner
+    *   Indy and Noxy prep for dinner
         *   Granna Fee comes by and offers to help
-        *   Indy protests that she has it under control, but takes the apple crumble
+        *   Indy protests that she has it under control, but gratefully takes the apple crumble Fee has brought
         *   belatedly asks if Fee wants to join them
-        *   "Oh, Gas and I have plans," Fee drawled, making her daughter roll her eyes and her granddaughter feel embarrassed
+        *   "Oh, Gas and I have plans for the evening," Fee drawls, making her daughter roll her eyes and her granddaughter feel embarrassed
     *   Dorbu and Kulbinder arrive without Bonzon
         *   the colonel sends his apologies, but is still not well
         *   Kulbinder: "I hope it's all right that I brought my boy instead - he has enough appetite."
         *   Kulbinder: "I thought he might keep your daughter company while the adults talk."
-        *   Makes Noxy bristle
+        *   makes Noxy bristle
         *   banter between Dorbu and Kulbinder reveals real affection
-        *   Noxy notices how Indy looks at Dorbu
+        *   Noxy notices Indy looking at Dorbu and is embarrassed again
         *   comment on blue-and-white teapot (Indy's favorite colors)
     *   Dorbu explains why he's a rebel
         *   his family lost their farm because they couldn't afford to rent the law that would have saved it
         *   Dorbu joined the rebellion to stop that happening to other people
         *   Indy is pessimistic: people with power will always find a way to use it unfairly
+	*   Dorbu: "There's a big difference between being hungry and starving" (and he's glad he's neither right then)
         *   Indy: "Is it worth killing for?"
-        *   Dorbu (steadily): "I believe it's worthy my life.
+        *   Dorbu (steadily): "I believe it's worth my life.
 And if it's worth mine, it's worth others."
         *   Kulbinder: "I'm a cat" as if that was all that needed to be said
-    *   Suggests that Noxy and Thokmay go and get the spare blankets from under Noxy's bed
+    *   Indy suggests that Noxy and Thokmay go and get the spare blankets from under Noxy's bed
         *   Noxy: "I can do it myself"
         *   Indy: "I'm sure the young soldier wouldn't mind"
         *   Noxy resents being shuffled off
             *   Noxy and Indy two squabble like sisters sometimes
     *   Mention Noxy's skylight
-    *   Thokmay notices Noxy's knitted dolls, makes a comment
+    *   Thokmay notices Noxy's knitted dolls, makes a comment about having seen the old men knit
-        *   Noxy is defensive
+        *   Noxy is defensive about them
         *   Thokmay shuts down
     *   the visitors leave
         *   Noxy makes a sharp remark about Indy's interest in Dorbu